 He has twice been Director of Technology at Walt Disney Imagineering, developing and fielding theme park VR and ride systems, including Indiana Jones at Disneyland Park.
 His role at InterDigital is Director of Standards, Immersive Media Technologies, unchanged through the acquisition by InterDigital of Technicolor’s R&D business unit.

 Bill has 65 issued U.S. patents in fields including: Virtual Reality, Online Media Production, Distributed Network Streaming Media Systems, 3D Displays, Online Communities, Content Distribution to Mobile Devices, Wearables, Travel Planning, Electric Vehicle Infrastructure, Driving Safety, and Digital Cinema.
 He is also a SMPTE Fellow.

-Technical Director, Broadband Technology – Wade oversees the complete technical development cycle of audio and video compression technology in Broadcom’s system on chip (SoC) solutions ranging from standardization to internal design and development to product deployment and support.
+Distinguished Engineer, Broadband Video Group – Wade oversees the complete technical development cycle of audio and video compression technology in Broadcom’s system on chip (SoC) solutions ranging from standardization to internal design and development to product deployment and support.

 He is the principal member driving Broadcom’s participation in various standardization groups such as MPEG, DVB and SCTE.
 As a systems architect, he actively works with internal teams as well as customers and strategic partners to design and deploy several generations of video compression and decompression engines as well as features such as digital video recording, transport architectures and container format support that are present in set-top box products worldwide.